 Follow-up activity: Have students compile a list of rules that will help their teacher have the best year ever.

 An alligator for show-and-tell sounds like TONS of fun.
 What could possibly go wrong?
 Magnolia is determined to have the best show-and-tell ever.
 What will she do when her reptilian pal starts wreaking havoc in the classroom?
-This hilarious story is sure to inspire even the most timid of show-and-tellers.
+This hilarious story is sure to inspire even the timidest of show-and-tellers.

 Follow-up activity: Have students write a story or draw a picture about something outrageous they would bring to school for show-and-tell.